 - your level of physical activity

-- any illness or pain
+- illness or pain

 - emotional stress

-- alcohol consumption
+- your alcohol consumption